 Likewise, there are certain limitations to eating meat in some people’s homes.
 Do not take meat products at a Brahmin place.
 Ask them first if it’s allowed in their home.

 Brahmins are strict with their tradition.
 They have been avoiding eating meat for ages.
 Similarly, remember to avoid buff meat at Chhetri’s place and avoid pork at Newars’ place.

 Also, check out about most important festival i.e. Dashain Festival in Nepal where people enjoy doing various things along with eating meat items

 3. Do not throw plastic anywhere

 Nepalese are trying to keep the cities and trekking destinations pollution-free.
-As a result, people are reducing waste materials that they throw into the environment.
+As a result, people are reducing the waste materials that they throw into the environment.